 Longshore Act 905(b) Vessel Negligence Claims

 Keep reading to find out who qualifies for compensation under the Longshore Act.
-If you would like an attorney to help you sort through the specifics of maritime law injury compensation, contact The MIC Law Firm for a free consultation.
+If you would like an attorney to help you sort through the specifics of maritime law injury compensation, contact Johns Law Group for a free consultation.

 Who Does the Longshore Act Cover?